mihajlija/perf-budget/your-first-performance-budget/Your first performance budget.md

 A solid performance budget combines different types of metrics.
 We’ve already defined the budget for milestone timings and now we’ll add two more to the mix:

 * quantity-based metrics
 * rule-based metrics

 ### Budget for quantity-based metrics

-Whatever total page weight number you come up with, try to deliver** under 170 KB of ****[critical-pat**h](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/)** resources** (compressed/minified).
-This guarantees your website will be fast even on [inexpensive ](https://infrequently.org/2017/10/can-you-afford-it-real-world-web-performance-budgets/)[devices and slow 3G](https://infrequently.org/2017/10/can-you-afford-it-real-world-web-performance-budgets/).
+Whatever total page weight number you come up with, try to deliver** under 170 KB of **[critical-path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/) resources** (compressed/minified).
+This guarantees your website will be fast even on [inexpensive devices and slow 3G](https://infrequently.org/2017/10/can-you-afford-it-real-world-web-performance-budgets/).

 You can have a bigger budget for the desktop experience, but don’t go wild.
 The median page weight on both desktop and mobile is over 1MB according to the [HTTP Archive](https://httparchive.org/reports/page-weight) data for the last year.
 To get a performant website you have to aim well below these median numbers.